OKCompressor/core/README.md

 ! implement/add the 2-grams to core !!
 !
 Prune the dicts after the replace_ngrams usage

-Document all of this in README/docs
+!!
+Document all of this in README/docs -> Split docs into README (clean), docs/dev_notes (raw), /docs/current_pipeline (best stable flow yet).

+---

-Take a break.
-Your brain will be sharper after.
+*Take a break.
+Your brain will be sharper after.*

 ===